-Reading diversely prevents you from getting bored because you constantly enter new worlds.
+Reading diversely prevents you from getting bored because you regularly enter new worlds.
 The sense of wonder will motivate you to read more.
-Choose a pattern to make things easier, e.g. you would read drama-genre books for one week, then change to another genre the next week.
+Choose a pattern to make things easier, e.g., you would read drama-genre books for one week, then change to another genre the next week.

 Immerse yourself in your reading.